benwiebe/MS-Celeb-Aligned-Extractor/README.md

 positional arguments:
-  inputTSV      MS-Celeb TSV to extract outputFolder  Path to exptract images to
+  inputTSV      MS-Celeb TSV to extract outputFolder  Path to extract images to

 optional arguments:
   -h, --help    show this help message and exit